7 Ways for Caregivers to Protect Their Financial Health

 Although the federal government hasn't mandated paid family leave for private employers, certain states have.

-What the federal government does offer is up to 12 weeks of unpaid leave through the Family and Medical Leave Act (FMLA).
+The federal government offers up to 12 weeks of unpaid leave under the Family and Medical Leave Act (FMLA).

-This piece of legislation comes with some caveats, but it’s worth looking into if you need an alternative to paid leave.
+This legislation has some caveats, but it's worth considering if you need an alternative to paid leave.

 7. Discover how to get paid as a caregiver